MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

   FROM [Person].[Address]")
 ```

-After applying this change, a warning should appear underneath the formula bar requesting permission to run the native query against your data source.
+After you apply this change, a warning should appear underneath the formula bar requesting permission to run the native query against your data source.

 :::image type="content" source="media/native-query-sdk/sample-native-query.png" alt-text="Screenshot of the permission is required to run this native database query warning message.":::